bagelquant/bagelquant.github.io/_posts/2024-11-24-create-your-python-package.md

 │       └── tomatoes.py
 └── tests/
     └── test_spam.py
 ```

-## Using `build` and `twine` to build and upload the package
+## Building and Uploading Your Package with `build` and `twine`

-`build` is a package that provides a simple interface to build and package your project.
-You can install it with `pip install build`.
+- `build` is a tool for building and packaging your project.
+Install it with `pip install build`.

-`twine` is a package that provides a simple interface to upload your package to PyPI.
-You can install it with `pip install twine`.
+- `twine` is used to securely upload your package to PyPI.
+Install it with `pip install twine`.

-To build the package, you can run `python -m build` in the root of your project.
-It will create a `dist` folder with the package in it.

-To upload the package to PyPI, you can run `twine upload dist/*` in the root of your project.
-It will upload the package to PyPI.

-That's it.
-It is really easy to manage your project and build the package with `pyproject.toml` file.

-**build command:**
+To build your package, run:

 ```shell
 python3 -m build
 ```

-**upload command to test:**
+To upload your package to TestPyPI (for testing):

 ```shell
 python3 -m twine upload --repository testpypi dist/*
 ```

-**upload command to production:**
+To upload your package to the official PyPI:

 ```shell
 python3 -m twine upload --repository pypi dist/*
 ```

+With `pyproject.toml`, managing, building, and publishing your Python package is simple and efficient.